The Rumble in the Jungle: Build-up and delay due to injury

 Meanwhile, the heavily muscled Foreman had quickly risen from a gold-medal victory at the 1968 Olympics to the top ranks of the heavyweight division.
 Greatly feared for his punching power, size, and sheer physical dominance, Foreman was nonetheless underestimated by Frazier and his promoters, and knocked the champion down six times in two rounds before the bout was stopped.
 He further solidified his hold over the heavyweight division by demolishing the only man besides Frazier at the time to defeat Ali, Ken Norton, in two rounds.
 At 25, the younger and stronger Foreman seemed an overwhelming favorite against the well-worn 32-year-old Ali.

 Foreman and Ali spent much of the middle of 1974 training in Zaire, getting acclimated to its tropical African climate.
 The fight was originally set to happen on September 25 (September 24 in the United States due to the difference in time zones).
-However, eight days prior to then, Foreman was cut above his right eye by an accidental elbow thrown by his sparring partner Bill McMurray in a sparring session.
-This required Foreman to receive 11 stitches, with the date of the fight pushed back five weeks to October 30.
+However, eight days prior, Foreman was cut above his right eye by an accidental elbow thrown by his sparring partner Bill McMurray in a sparring session.
+Foreman's cut required 11 stitches, and the date of the fight was pushed back five weeks to October 30.

-A three-night-long music festival to hype the fight, Zaire 74, took place as scheduled, September 22–24, including performances by James Brown, Celia Cruz and the Fania All-Stars, B.B.
+A three-night-long music festival to hype the fight, Zaire 74, took place as scheduled, September 22–24, including performances by James Brown, the Pointer Sisters, Celia Cruz and the Fania All-Stars, B.B.
 King, Miriam Makeba, The Spinners, Bill Withers, The Crusaders, and Manu Dibango, as documented in the 2008 film Soul Power.
 The championship was scheduled for 4 am local time to appear on live closed-circuit television in the Eastern Time Zone of the US at 10 pm.
 Zack Clayton was selected as referee for the fight.

 Undercard

 The undercard was broadcast live for the American viewers from Pittsfield, Massachusetts.
-The original undercard, consisting of three bouts, was scheduled for September 24, it featured several Cus D'Amato fighters with notable amateur accomplishments:
+The original undercard, consisting of three bouts, was scheduled for September 24.
+It featured several Cus D'Amato fighters with notable amateur accomplishments: